JorjaFox/website/content/posts/library/recaps/csi/pledging-mr-johnson.md

 permalink: /recaps/csi/:title/
 showslug: csi
 date: 2000-10-27
+description: "When Grissom and Catherine investigate when a leg is found severed from a body in a lake, they suspect the husband and boyfriend.
+Meanwhile Sara and Nick investigate a fraternity pledging that ended in the death of a pledge."
 ---

 ## Synopsis

-When Grissom and Catherine investigate when a leg is found severed from a body in a lake, they suspect the husband and boyfriend.
-Meanwhile Sara and Nick investigate a fraternity pledging that ended in the death of a pledge.
+A woman's severed leg found in Lake Mead leads Catherine and Grissom to uncover a case of adultery.
+Meanwhile, Nick and Sara investigate a fraternity student's apparent suicide, but find out that it may have been caused by the student's pledging going terribly wrong.

 ## Review